- Exhibitor Portal

 Parking at the parking garage of RAI Amsterdam is at your own risk (see the Visitor conditions).

-Your licence place is registered in order to calculate how long you have parked, as no parking ticket is issued when entering the garage.
+Your licence plate is registered in order to calculate how long you have parked, as no parking ticket is issued when entering the garage.
 You can also book a parking space via parkeren.rai.nl.

 Your licence plate is registered by our Parking Management System as soon as your vehicle enters one of the access roads to the parking garages or areas of RAI Amsterdam.
 When booking via parkeren.rai.nl, your licence plate is registered in our system as well to ensure it is recognised when you enter or exit the parking garage.